gpaux/Mediana/CaseStudy05.md

     </table>
 </div>

-## Data Model
+## Define a Data Model

 As in [Case study 4](CaseStudy04.html), two endpoints are evaluated for each patient in this clinical trial example, which means that their joint distribution needs to be specified.
 The `MVMixedDist` method will be utilized for specifying a bivariate distribution with binomial and normal marginals (`var.type = list("BinomDist", "NormalDist")`).
 In general, this function is used for modeling correlated normal, binomial and exponential endpoints and relies on the copula method, i.e., random variables are generated from a multivariate normal distribution and converted into variables with pre-specified marginal distributions.

 Three parameters must be defined to specify the joint distribution of Endpoints 1 and 2 in this clinical trial example:

 - Variable types (binomial and normal).